-So, you’re looking to sell your wares at a local market?
-There are lots of things to consider when thinking about how to organise a market stall.
+So, you are looking to sell your products at a local market?
+There are lots of things to consider when thinking about how to set up a market stall.
 Here are a few hints and tips that may assist you when getting organised:

 - What do the markets sell now that may be in competition to your items or that sell well?
 Are there buyers queuing up to buy your type of goods?